 This includes things like:

-Men and women have the right to equal pay if they’re doing equal work (the same or similar work, or work of equal value) for the same employer.
+All employees have the right to equal pay, benefits and terms and conditions if they’re doing equal work (the same or similar work, or work of equal value) for the same employer, regardless of their gender.

 Acas provides more guidance on an employee’s right to equal pay.

-Part-time workers have the right to be treated no less favourably than comparable full-timers, on the grounds of part-time status.
-Any less favourable treatment must be objectively justified.
+Part-time workers have the right to be treated no less favourably than comparable full-timers because of their part-time status.
+Any less favourable treatment can only be justified where there are objective grounds for it.

 Acas offers more information on the rights of part-time workers.